bfeif/personal-website/content/posts/why-are-the-most-common-verbs-irregular-20220623.md

 ## Use it or Lose it

+So, it's less about "where do irregular verbs come from", and more about "where do regular verbs come from".
+If we think about verbs that have been created in the past 20 years (e.g. "to email", "to text", or "to google") all of them follow the regular verb conjugation patterns of adding an '-ed' to form the past tense (e.g. "I emailed you yesterday" or "I just googled it").
+So, the oldest and most irregular verbs, like "to come" and "to be" (with their respective "I came yesterday" and "I was just there"), have been around in our language since a time when conjugation rules were different.

-The more frequently a word is used, the more slowly it evolves over time.
+Furthermore, the more frequently a word is used, the more slowly it evolves over time.
 And that makes sense.
 Just think for a second--the word "the" is pronounced correctly by every native English speaker, while almost everyone I know has an answer to the question "what's a word you had only ever read and never heard out loud, and then said it for the first time when you were a teenager, and your pronunciation was completely wrong?"[^1].
-Like this, the word "the" is much less flexible to change than a word that numerous teenagers likely don't know how to pronounce.
+Like this, the word "the" is much less susceptible to change (or even disappearance) than some word that numerous teenagers don't know how to pronounce.

 ## Zipf up your Boots